mozilla/gecko-dev/toolkit/components/telemetry/docs/data/environment.rst

 - ``name``: the name of the OS.
 - ``version``: a string representing the OS version.
-- ``kernelVersion``: an Android only string representing the kernel version.
 - ``servicePackMajor``: the Windows only major version number for the installed service pack.
 - ``servicePackMinor``: the Windows only minor version number for the installed service pack.
 - ``windowsBuildNumber``: the Windows build number.